 Though one thing is sure, they are great family dogs in terms of really loving the family, but it pretty much ends there.
 The rest of the dog is a “working horse”, for pulling, digging and sniffing out.

 Alaskan Malamute Diet

-Whether you use home-made or commercial, you should definitely consult the breeder and the vet about the schedule and dose the meals.
+Whether you use home-made or commercial, you should consult the breeder and the vet about the schedule and dose the meals.

-Regardless of the type of the diet, it should be appropriate for your dog’s age, and you should keep an eye on the caloric intake.
+Regardless of the type of diet, it should be appropriate for your dog’s age, and you should keep an eye on the caloric intake.

 Alaskan Malamutes are known for gaining weight quite easily, especially if you are using treats during the training.
 So, they should be counted in, in the daily food intake as well.

 Consult your dog’s vet about which human foods you can feed your Malamute with, and which ones to avoid.